SageOfCode/pokemon_app/README.md

 * Download [Postman](https://www.postman.com/downloads/) here.
 We will be using Postman to call our API.

 ## How to Install

-GTFO-FE is hosted on [Heroku](https://gtfo-fe.herokuapp.com/), where you'll be able to view its functionality to the fullest.

 For usage on your local machine follow the instructions listed below: